KiboOst/php-simpleNetatmoAPI/README.md

 - Netatmo Weather Station
 - Netatmo Presence Cameras

-This is a simple stand-alone API to get your Netatmo devices data.
+This is a simple stand-alone API to get your Netatmo devices data in a more easy and more readable way.

-It does rely on official Netatmo SDK, even if no other ressources are needed to get your datas.
+It does rely on official Netatmo SDK, even if no other resources are needed to get your data.
 Just download and use one single php file!

-If you need a fully feature custom API to change your Presence cameras settings, alerts and such, check here: https://github.com/KiboOst/php-NetatmoPresenceAPI Anyway, as it doesn't rely on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.
+If you need a fully feature custom API to change your Presence cameras settings, alerts and such, check here: https://github.com/KiboOst/php-NetatmoPresenceAPI

-Feel free to submit an issue or pull request to add more (*Wellcome*, *Homecoach* and *Thermostat* support by someone having these could be great).
+## Help request

+As I don't have *Wellcome*, *Homecoach* and *Thermostat*, I can't develop robust functions for these devices.
+If you dare to help, have a look at dev folder, which provide a more advanced but untested API version to support these devices.

 ## Requirements